soheil1lotfi/soheil1lotfi/README.md

 ###

 <p align="left">My name is  Soheil Lotfi.
-I'm currently a Master's student at IP Paris, studying HCI in the IGD master's program<br><br>I'm interested in innovating and researching about new interaction techniques.
-Additionally, I'm trying to start HCI research and development in Mixed Reality settings.<br><br>Thanks for visiting my profile.
+I'm currently a Master's student at IP Paris, studying HCI in the IGD master's program<br><br>I'm interested in innovating and researching about new interaction techniques specifically the intersection of HCI and AI.
+Additionally, I'm trying to get familiar with HCI research and development in Mixed Reality settings.<br><br>Thanks for visiting my profile.
 Feel free to contact me through my Linkedin account.<br><br>Cheers!</p>

 <h2 align="left">Skills & languages</h2>